Azure-Samples/digital-twins-samples-csharp/.github/PULL_REQUEST_TEMPLATE.md

 dotnet test <folder>.tests
 ```

-Also verify anything you think is relevent by manually running the sample(s)
+Also verify anything you think is relevant by manually running the sample(s)
 ```
 cd <folder>
 dotnet run